 First, you need to find the church.
-Visit our map page to view directions and maps to our church.
+Click here to get directions to the church!
 The parking lot is behind the church and you enter through the rear door to your left.
 There is always someone there to greet you and answer any questions that you may have.

 Our church offers a mid-week communion opportunity on the Wednesday AFTER a non-communion Sunday worship service.
 This brief devotional service is a non-musical, prayer oriented, service offering communion to our members.
 The service begins promptly at 6pm and lasts about 15 minutes.
 This service is perfect for those coming home from work, those who may have missed a communion Sunday, or those who wish to take communion on a weekly basis.
 Please contact the church office for more details or if you have questions about this service.